How to Choose the Right CBD Product

 How much CBD do you need and how frequent do you need it?

-CBD is still currently unregulated and in need of much research about the specific doses, effects, and combinations that are necessary for certain conditions.
+CBD is still currently unregulated and in need of much research about the specific doses, effects, and combinations that are necessary.
 As time goes on, we will start to see more and more credible, peer-reviewed research released for this amazing plant.
 Everyone reacts to CBD differently depending on your metabolism and chemistry, which is why there is no one-size-fits-all solution for proper dosing.

 CBD can be taken multiple times a day consistently or as needed depending on what you think is best for your goals.
 Anyone with sensitivities to natural supplements or medications should start lower than recommended and work their way up to the desired effect.
 Full Spectrum products(containing low amounts of other cannabinoids including THC) are generally considered to be more effective than Broad Spectrum products(containing no THC).
 The experience of Full Spectrum CBD products is influenced by the synergy between cannabinoids working together to enhance one another.